Pyramid Of Giza

 Pyramid of Khufu

-Who Was the Pharaoh Khufu?
+Who was the Pharaoh Khufu?

 Khufu (c.2589–2566 BC) was an ancient Egyptian pharaoh and the second ruler of the Fourth Dynasty of the Old Kingdon.
 He was the son of Queen Hetepheres and the Pharaoh Sneferu, who was responsible for building the first true pyramid, the Red Pyramid at Dashur.
 Khufu is also known by his Greek name Cheops and is most famous for designing the Great Pyramid at Giza, one of the Seven Wonders of the World.